It is the process of understanding your whole vision and gathering requirements for your app before heading into app development.

 As more and more businesses start inclining towards having a presence in the app stores, it is becoming considerably hard to keep personal details on your mobile secure.
-Amateur developers make the mistake of not using adequate security measures to protect data in their app which poses a significant threat to the user’s privacy.
+Amateur developers make the mistake of not using adequate security measures to protect data.

 According to Arxan, all of the Top 100 Paid apps on the Google Play Store have been hacked.
 The number was considerably lower but still massive by any means for iOS App Store at 56%.
 Although Google releases security patches at regular intervals, not all manufacturers take the time to implement them.